cactus911/momentForests/docs/linktostata.md

     m(X;\beta(Z)) = \alpha(Z).
 $$

 We start with this specification as it allows for model-free exploration of the data.
 This model is a universal approximator, so we are not imposing any restrictions on the underlying DGP by using just a constant.
 The patterns that this specification reveals can be useful in guiding further exploration.
 The moment forest split on the respondent's years of education, work experience, and living region in almost all of its trees, and it split on the indicator for Black in 70% of them.
 This suggests that these variables are highly correlated with hourly wages.
 In addition, the moment forest split on the father's and mother's years of education in 32% and 60% of the 50 trees respectively.
 This is in line with Card's supposition that parental education levels can affect children's future earnings.
+The figure below plots the first regression tree in the forest with CV parameters on OLS.
+It shows that Black respondents received lower wages than White respondents.
+Exponentiating the estimates from the moment tree, average hourly wages were $3.37 for Black respondents not living in an SMSA in 1976 and around $4.39 for those living in one.
+Average hourly wages varied significantly for White respondents but were all higher than those of Black respondents.

 <img src="./Moment tree alpha.png" width="700" >